m-skolnick/cli_readme_builder/README.md

 See a full example output here: [Example App Output][example_app_output]

-## Customization
+### Customization

 To change the path of the generated file, create a [`build.yaml`][build_config] in the root of your package.
-By changing the `output` option of this builder, the path can be customized:
+By changing the `output` option of this builder, the path can be customized.

 ```yaml
 targets: